Those Damn Crows

-The band formed in 2014 in Bridgend, Wales, with vocalist Shane Greenhall, guitarist Ian "Shiner" Thomas, bassist Lloyd Wood and drummer Ronnie Huxford, with second guitarist David Winchurch joining the band soon after.
-The band's name came from Huxford's father—himself a former musician who played with some of the most famous names of the day, including Shirley Bassey, Dusty Springfield and P.J.
-Proby—who was feeding the birds in his garden one day when he shouted "Those damn crows!".
+Those Damn Crows are a Welsh rock band formed in 2014 in Bridgend, Wales.
+They comprise vocalist Shane Greenhall, guitarist Ian "Shiner" Thomas, bassist Lloyd Wood and drummer Ronnie Huxford, with second guitarist David Winchurch joining the band soon after.
+The band's name came from Huxford's father who was feeding the birds in his garden one day when he shouted "Those damn crows!"
 Ronnie took the idea to the other members and they quickly settled on it as their band name.